centros4520/t-2021/_projects/2017-1-mit-hacking-medicine-robotics.md

 image_path:
 orderid: 20
 date: 2017-02-10
-blurb: 'Explore robotics challenges and opportunities in elder care in response to aging populations around the world.'
+blurb: 'Explore robotics opportunities for eldercare in response to aging populations around the world.'
 ---
 <p class='sublead'>MIT Hacking Medicine Robotics Singapore 2017 is Asia’s first hackathon to address unmet needs in elderly care and medicine and explore how robotics can play a role in aiding an aging society.</p>